nawawi/klish/doc/klish.md

 </COMMAND>
 ```

-Sometimes it's needed to disable locking mechanism for the whole clish session.
-It's usefull if the clish utility is used from another clish instance from the command's ACTION.
-The command already got the lock so the nested clish can't get the lock.
+Sometimes it's needed to disable locking mechanism for the whole [clish](#utility_clish) session.
+It's usefull if the [clish](#utility_clish) utility is used from another clish instance from the command's [ACTION].
+The command has already got the lock so the nested clish can't get the lock.
 The nested clish can be executed with "-l" ( or "--lockless") option to disable locking mechanism.

 The example of nested clish execution: